mcgonagle/GitVops/README.md

 ## A Call to Arms

-Now is the time to get involved and learn GitNops!
+Now is the time to get involved and learn GitVops!
 Feel free to star this project, and/or schedule a meeting with Thomas via his calendly - thomas.mcgonagle@suse.com